La Malagueta bullring may be one of the most emblematic buildings in Malaga, but it’s not actually all that old.

 It was the seventh to be built in the city and was declared a Historic Artistic Monument in 1976.

-The bullring is hexadecagonal in shape (16 sides), as can be seen from the Mirador de Gibralfaro, and is 52 metres in diameter.
+The bullring is hexadecagonal in shape (16 sides) – as can be seen from the Mirador de Gibralfaro – and is 52 metres in diameter.

 With the general decline in the popularity of bullfighting in Malaga, few bullfights take place during the year.

-Daryl moved to Malaga permanently in 2014 having first fallen in love with the city on his Erasmus year.
-After working for many years at local expat newspaper SUR in English, Daryl gained expert knowledge in life from the perspective of foreign residents and decided to co-found Malaga Guru in 2016.
+Daryl is the co-founder of Malaga Guru.
+He is a copywriter, editor and translator who moved to Malaga a decade ago having first fallen in love with the city on his Erasmus year.
+After working for many years at local expat newspaper SUR in English, Daryl gained expert knowledge in life from the perspective of foreign residents and decided to co-found this site in 2016.